Center-for-Space-Engineering/ground_station/README.md

 2. `run` : This  func gets called if no args are passed on the get request.

-3. `renArgs` : this func gets called if args are passed on the get request.
+3. `runArgs` : this func gets called if args are passed on the get request.

     ```python
     try: